cdenicola/shagworm-goldbug-2025/public/TPS.md

 ![Marine Signal Flag code, mapping flags to letters A-Z](./assets/tps-2.png)

 Translating each flag to a letter, we got: johnstoneschrysal.
 Capitalization is important in the grand event puzzles, as the URLs are case sensitive camelcase.
-Some google-fu gave us “Chrysal; or, The Adventures of a Guinea (1760)” by Charles Johnstone.
+Some google-fu gave us "Chrysal; or, The Adventures of a Guinea (1760)" by Charles Johnstone.
 We converted our answer to **JohnstonesChrysal**, appended the url, and moved onto the next challenge.

 ### Cook's Apprentice

 Challenge: [https://goldbug.cryptovillage.org/puzzles/TreasurePursuit/JohnstonesChrysal/](https://goldbug.cryptovillage.org/puzzles/TreasurePursuit/JohnstonesChrysal/)

-The puzzle starts with the pirate Long John Silver informing us “ye'll need to learn \[pirate\] lingo”.
+The puzzle starts with the pirate Long John Silver informing us "ye'll need to learn \[pirate\] lingo".
 Then a crossword puzzle with 12 words on the grid and 12 dominos counting from 1 to 12 overlapping blank letters, one on each word.

 ![Crossword puzzle with 12 blank words and 12 dominos counting from 1 to 12, one per word](./assets/tps-3.png)